istopwg/ippsample/README.md

 IPP Sample Implementations
 ==========================

-This code provides sample, non-production-ready implementations of IPP Clients, Printers, Proxies, and Systems.
-It makes use of the [CUPS Library v3][LIBCUPS] and [PDFio library][PDFIO] projects to provide low-level HTTP, IPP, and PDF support.
-The `ippserver` and `ipp3dprinter` code was also inspired by the original CUPS `ippeveprinter` source code.
+This project provides non-production-ready sample code implementations of IPP Clients, Printers, Proxies, and Systems.
+It makes use of the [CUPS Library v3][LIBCUPS] and [PDFio library][PDFIO] projects to provide low- level HTTP, IPP, and PDF support.
+The `ippserver` and `ipp3dprinter` code was inspired by the original CUPS `ippeveprinter` source code but is separately developed and maintained.

 ![Version](https://img.shields.io/github/v/release/istopwg/ippsample?include_prereleases)
 ![Apache 2.0](https://img.shields.io/github/license/istopwg/ippsample)